Residential Addiction Treatment Centers

 - Therapeutic communities (TCs).

-The 24-hour supervision found in residential treatment can provide a safe place for people to recover with ample support from staff and peers.3 While some residential treatment centers may provide a certain level of medical monitoring, it is typically not to the extent of medically managed intensive inpatient treatment that serves subacute and acute addiction and mental health disorders.2
+The 24-hour supervision found in residential treatment can provide a safe place for people to recover with ample support from staff and peers.
+While some residential treatment centers may provide a certain level of medical monitoring, it is typically not to the extent of medically managed intensive inpatient treatment that serves subacute and acute addiction and mental health disorders.2, 3

 While inpatient and residential treatment programs may seem very similar, they typically offer different levels of care.
 Both can play an important role in a person’s recovery.
-Some of the ways in which inpatient and residential treatment programs differ include: 2, 3, 4, 5
+Some ways inpatient and residential treatment programs differ include:2, 3, 4, 5

 - Setting: Inpatient treatment is typically provided in a hospital or specialized treatment facility.
 Residential treatment programs are not offered in a hospital setting, but rather a group living, or communal home-like environment.

 - Length of the program: Inpatient treatment is not typically for long-term care, but short-term, acute care.
-Residential treatment can be open-ended, lasting from a few months to a year.
-Length of stay may also depend on a person’s progress as determined by the team at the treatment facility.
+Residential rehab can be open-ended, lasting from a few months to a year.
+Length of stay may also depend on a person’s progress as determined by the team at the residential substance abuse treatment facility.

-The levels of residential care are designed to meet the different needs that people have and often seeks to prepare a person to transition into a lower level of care.2, 7 This continuum of care also allows treatment to be intensified if a person isn’t progressing at their current level of treatment.7
+The levels of residential care are designed to meet the different needs that people have and often seek to prepare a person to transition into a lower level of care.
+This continuum of care also allows treatment to be intensified if a person isn’t progressing at their current level of treatment.5, 6

-To be placed in the appropriate level of care, an addiction treatment professional will conduct a thorough assessment of an individual’s needs, including: 2
+To be placed in the appropriate level of care, an addiction treatment professional will conduct a thorough assessment of an individual’s needs, including:5

 - Substance use history.